ianderrington/genai/docs/Using/examples/by_field/science/biology/proteins.md

 # Protein Optimization Using AI

-Generating or modifying protein sequences to improve behavior or create novel behavior is a powerful application for AI.
-Guided through evolutionary techniques, Bayesian optimization, and/or with the use of protein language models (PLMs), AI can vastly accelerate the development of biotechnological tools and identify targets and avenues for therapeutics.
+Generating or modifying protein sequences to improve or create novel behavior is a powerful application for AI.
+Guided through evolutionary techniques, Bayesian optimization, and/or using protein language models (PLMs), AI can vastly accelerate the development of biotechnological tools and identify targets and avenues for therapeutics.
 Because of their ability to represent the 'language of proteins,' PLMs are increasingly important in predicting the structure and function of proteins.

 ## Components